microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authenticationmethodsroot-usersregisteredbyfeature.md

 # authenticationMethodsRoot: usersRegisteredByFeature
 Namespace: microsoft.graph

-Number of users capable of Multi-Factor Authentication, Self-Service Password Reset, and Passwordless authentication.
+Get the number of users capable of Multi-Factor Authentication, Self-Service Password Reset, and Passwordless authentication.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).